 500ml Boiling water

 Put the pine needles into a bowl along with the citric acid and sugar.
 Pour over boiling water, cover with a tea towel and leave overnight.
-Decant into sterilized bottles.
+Decant into sterilised bottles.

 Variations – 125ml/Half a cup of edible flowers such as Himalayan balsam, elderflower or dandelion can be added to the mix for colour and added flavour.
-As with many recipes once shared they are developed, award winning chief and friend Leona Williams (of St Werburghs city farm cafe) adds a thumb sized piece of ginger along with edible flowers which works amazingly well.
+As with many recipes once shared they are developed, award-winning chief and friend Leona Williams (of St Werburghs city farm cafe) adds a thumb sized piece of ginger along with edible flowers which work amazingly well.

-In case you somehow missed it, Andy is the author of Booze for Free, the best selling guide to making wines, beers, cordials and teas from wild and cultuvated plants.
+In case you somehow missed it, Andy is the author of Booze for Free, the best-selling guide to making wines, beers, cordials and teas from wild and cultivated plants.